The nature of long-term unemployment: predictability, heterogeneity and selection

 Copy

 This paper studies the predictability of long-term unemployment (LTU) using rich administrative data from Sweden.
-We establish substantial heterogeneity in LTU risk across individuals, accounting for both observed and unobserved heterogeneity using a wide range of observable predictors and multiple spell outcomes respectively.
+We establish substantial heterogeneity in LTU risk across individuals, accounting for both observed and unobserved heterogeneity using a wide range of observable predictors and multiple-spell outcomes, respectively.
 We apply our prediction algorithm to study the dynamics of job finding over the unemployment spell and the business cycle.
-Selection effects can explain most of the decline in average job finding over the unemployment spell, but little of its cyclicality.
-We also find sizeable heterogeneity in the profiles of job finding over the unemployment spell, but not so over the business cycle.
+Selection effects can explain most of the decline in average job finding over the unemployment spell but little of its cyclicality.
+We also find sizable heterogeneity in the profiles of job finding over the unemployment spell but not over the business cycle.

 mail Request Copy